mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/the-art-of-reversing/index.md

 # Decompilation

-Now that we have an of idea of how this .NET assembly behaves and of what its dependencies are, let's decompile it and explore it the revived version of [dnSpy](https://github.com/dnSpyEx/dnSpy).
+Now that we have an of idea of how this .NET assembly behaves and of what its dependencies are, let's decompile it and explore it using the revived version of [dnSpy](https://github.com/dnSpyEx/dnSpy).
 I'm going to load `TheArtOfReversing.exe` and focus on the `DotNetTwo` tab, since it contains the functions we're interested in.

 ## Components

 ![DotNetTwo tab](dotnettwo-tab.png)